 C7#11 chord using an upper structure voicing.
 That is, I played a 3 note

 C7 in my left hand, and a

-Our sponsor, Piano With Jonny, has a great video course on coloring dominant chords with upper structures which I highly recommend.
+Our friends at Piano With Jonny have a great video course on coloring dominant chords with upper structures which I highly recommend.

 Modern jazz musicians like to think of their chords by stacking 4ths instead of 3rds.
 It creates a wider, thicker sound, and gives each note more color without creating tons of dissonance.
 For dominant chords, fourth voicings are hip and provide tones of options for voice leading.

 There are lots of options for voicing in 4th, especially as you consider all the extended options.
 Below are two standard voicings for unaltered dominant chords.
 I've included the root to help you hear the full chord, even though you may leave it out in your playing.